Spectroscopy and topological properties of a Haldane light system

 The most common way to probe the topological properties in condensed matter systems is to determine the Hall conductance \cite{Klitzing80,Chang22}.
 The topological responses of artificial systems are accessible in several ways \cite{Goldman16,Cooper19,LuJ14,OzawaPrice19}.
 In cold atom gases, topological properties are revealed through transport or Hall drift \cite{Jotzu14,Aidelsburger15}, interferometry \cite{Atala13,Duca15,TracyLi16}, the physics of chiral edge states \cite{Stuhl15,Mancini15} or via a measurement of the Berry curvature \cite{Flaschner16}.
 For condensed matter systems and cold atom gases, a circular drive on the system also enables to probe the topological information \cite{Mciver12,Juan17,Tran17,Asteria19,Rees20}, even with a local resolution within the Brillouin zone \cite{KleinP21,HurK22}.
-Topological properties of light systems have also attracted attention such as gyromagnetic photonic crystals \cite{Haldane08,Raghu08,WangChong08,WangChong09}, arrays of coupled waveguides \cite{Rechtsman13,Mukherjee17,Maczewsky17}, optomechanical systems \cite{Fleury14,Kim17}, cavity and circuit quantum electrodynamics (cQED) \cite{Koch10,Anderson16,Owens18,Hur16,GuKockum17,Roushan17}.
+Light systems with topological properties, including gyromagnetic photonic crystals \cite{Haldane08,Raghu08,WangChong08,WangChong09}, arrays of coupled waveguides \cite{Rechtsman13,Mukherjee17,Maczewsky17}, optomechanical systems \cite{Fleury14,Kim17}, cavity and circuit quantum electrodynamics (cQED) \cite{Koch10,Anderson16,Owens18,Hur16,GuKockum17,Roushan17}, have also garnered significant interest.